LennonLab/Emergence/EmergencePrePrint.md

 daughter individuals.
 Unless in the case of speciation, the daughters are given a unique individual ID and the species ID of the mother.

-*Speciation:* Speciation is simulated within Simplex as a discrete event, i.e., where clonal reproduction produces a new species.
+*Speciation:* Speciation is simulated within Emergence as a discrete event, i.e., where clonal reproduction produces a new species.
 Speciation is accompanied by mutations in the values of one or more species traits.
 This approach allows for diversity to arise within the system, which the environment can then select on.

 *Death:* Individuals sampled at random will die if their levels of endogenous resources or ability to draw resources from structural biomass falls below the minimum metabolic requirements.
-Dead individuals are removed from the system, i.e., scavenging and recycling do not currently occur in Simplex.
+Dead individuals are removed from the system, i.e., scavenging and recycling do not currently occur in Emergence.

 *Emigration:* Individuals are considered to have emigrated when they pass beyond edges of the environment.
 That is, individuals do not reenter.